Zebra Cake

 Step 1: Make the Marble Cake Layers

-4. Pour in 1 cup of egg whites and mix on low until just incorporated, then mix in 1 1/2 cups of buttermilk, 2 Tbsp vegetable oil and 2 tsp vanilla extract. on a low speed.
+- Pour in 1 cup of egg whites and mix on low until just incorporated, then mix in 1 1/2 cups of buttermilk, 2 Tbsp vegetable oil, and 2 tsp vanilla extract. on a low speed.

-11. Once the cake layers are out of the oven, run a small offset spatula around the edge of the pans to help separate the cake layer from the pan.
+- Once the cake layers are out of the oven, run a small offset spatula around the edge of the pans to help separate the cake layers from the pans.

-13. Once the cake layers have finished cooling use a serrated knife to level the tops and trim one of 3 of the 6-inch cake layers to have tapered sides This will make it easier to give the zebra a curved head and shoulders.
+- Once the cake layers have finished cooling, use a to level the tops and trim one of the 3 of the 6-inch cake layers to have tapered sides.
+This will make it easier to give the zebra a curved head and shoulders.

 Step 2: Make the Vanilla Buttercream Frosting